fcarella/flutter_docker_image_windows/README.md

 -   **Consistent Environment:** Builds inside a Fedora 42 container, eliminating "works on my machine" issues.
 -   **Flutter SDK:** Latest stable version, ready to create and run projects.
 -   **Android Toolchain:** Java 21 OpenJDK and the latest Android SDK tools are pre-installed.
--   **Automated Emulator Networking:** Includes a script to handle dynamic IP addresses after reboots.
+-   **Automated Emulator Networking:** Includes a PowerShell script to automatically handle dynamic WSL IP addresses after reboots.
 -   **Working Hot Reload:** Configured to use VS Code's debugger for a reliable hot reload experience.
 -   **Git-Ready Workflow:** Includes instructions for detaching from this template and starting your own project history.

 ## Prerequisites

-Before you begin, ensure you have the following installed on your **Windows 11 host machine**:
+Before you begin, ensure you have the following installed and configured on your **Windows 11 host machine**:

 1.  [**Docker Desktop for Windows**](https://docs.docker.com/desktop/install/windows-install/): Must be configured to use the **WSL 2 backend**.
 2.  [**Visual Studio Code**](https://code.visualstudio.com/).
 3. The **[Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)** extension for VS Code.
-4. An Android Emulator installed via **Android Studio** and the latest **Android SDK Platform-Tools**.
+4. An Android Emulator installed via **Android Studio**.
+5. The **Android SDK Platform-Tools** added to your Windows `Path` environment variable, so you can run `adb` from any terminal.
-5.  **Administrator access** to PowerShell for the one-time network setup.
+6.  **Administrator access** to PowerShell.

 ## How to Use This Template